xiaoliu166370/DEEPNCSPP/README.md

-# DeepNCSE
+# DeepNCSPP
-code for DeepNCSE
+code for DeepNCSPP